Ireland in the Eurovision Song Contest 2007: At Eurovision

 In Ireland, the semi-final and the final were broadcast on RTÉ One with commentary by Marty Whelan.
 The two shows were also broadcast via radio on RTÉ Radio 1 with commentary by Larry Gogan.
-The Irish spokesperson, who announced the Irish votes during the final, was former contest winner Linda Martin.

 Final

 Dervish took part in technical rehearsals on 7 and 8 May, followed by dress rehearsals on 11 and 12 May.
-The Irish performance featured the lead singer of Dervish, Cathy Jordan, in a red and white dress playing the bodhrán and performing a routine which included the male members of Dervish, dressed in plain black shirts with jeans, following Jordan around the stage.
-The LED screens displayed large flowers in bloom against a starlit background, with the stage catwalk displaying a floating Irish flag at the beginning of the performance.
+The Irish performance featured the lead singer of Dervish, Cathy Jordan, in a red and white dress playing the bodhrán.
+The remaining members of the group, dressed in plain black shirts with jeans, performed a routine which featured them following Jordan around the stage.
+The LED screens displayed large flowers in bloom against a starlit background and the stage catwalk displayed a floating Irish flag at the beginning of the performance.
 Ireland placed twenty-fourth (last) in the final, scoring 5 points.

 Voting

-Below is a breakdown of points awarded to Ireland and awarded by Ireland in the semi-final and grand final of the contest.
-The nation awarded its 12 points to Latvia in the semi-final and to Lithuania in the final of the contest.